Shelton Benjamin: Brand switches (2018–2020)

 On the April 17 episode of SmackDown, Benjamin issued a challenge to anyone in the locker room.
 Randy Orton would initially accept the challenge, however, while making his way to the ring, newly drafted United States Champion Jeff Hardy would come out and accept the challenge instead, defeating Benjamin.
 The following week on SmackDown, Benjamin would issue another open challenge, first answered by Hardy, but Orton would replace him.
 Benjamin would go onto defeat Orton.
 Benjamin appeared at the Greatest Royal Rumble in Jeddah, Saudi Arabia, competing in the titular 50-man Royal Rumble match.
 Benjamin entered the match as entrant number 48 and was eliminated by Chris Jericho.

 At the Royal Rumble pay-per-view on January 27, 2019, Benjamin competed in the Royal Rumble match, but was eliminated by Braun Strowman.
 On the March 11 episode of Raw, Benjamin surprisingly appeared and attacked Seth Rollins, and later faced Rollins in a losing effort.
 In August, Benjamin was announced as one of sixteen competitors in the King of the Ring, where he was defeated by his former tag team partner Chad Gable in the first round on the August 27 episode of SmackDown Live.
 As part of the 2019 draft, Benjamin was drafted to the Raw brand.
-On January 26, 2020, Benjamin participated in the Royal Rumble match and entered at #10 at the namesake pay-per-view, but was eliminated by the WWE Champion Brock Lesnar.
+On January 26, 2020, Benjamin participated in the Royal Rumble match and entered at No. 10 at the namesake pay-per-view, but was eliminated by the WWE Champion Brock Lesnar.